albertnica/Music-Metadata-Handler/README.md

 # Music Metadata Handler

 **Short description**
 A Jupyter Notebook based tool to update metadata (title, artist, album, date, track, disc, genre and cover art) for audio files (`.flac`, `.mp3`, `.wav`) using the Spotify API.
 The notebook creates and edits a temporary copy for each file, sends the original file to the system trash (Recycle Bin), and replaces the original with the modified copy.
+For WAV support, the script writes both RIFF `LIST/INFO` tags **and** an `id3 ` chunk (ID3v2.3 with APIC + textual frames encoded in UTF-16) to maximize compatibility with tag editors such as MP3tag.

+**Disclaimer:** Windows Explorer may not display WAV metadata natively.
+Use a dedicated tag editor such as **Mp3tag** to view and verify WAV metadata.
+It is recommended to convert the music files to **FLAC** and work with FLACs for long-term tagging and library management when possible.

+**MP3 bug:** If you do not see MP3 metadata on Windows Explorer after running the program, open all the files processed with **Mp3tag**, select them (**Ctrl + Alt**) and save (**Ctrl + S**).

 ---